EduGonO/notes/notes/discipline and punish.md

 Genealogy of the modern soul.
 The media even gives you the vocabulary you have ∴ the only vocabulary you have to think of yourself as a person

-Billy the Kid, Bonny and Clyde,

-What happens when you put a criminal beloved by the people in the execution room?
+Billy the Kid, Bonny and Clyde, what happens when you put a criminal beloved by the people in the execution room?